binomnpx/zelda1-disassembly/README.md

 - You can't wear/buy the big shield.
 - You walk/run faster.
 - You collect double rupees from enemies.
-- A bomb placed will have alternate effects involving the books.
+- A bomb placed will have a random alternate effect.

 Add a third ring item that reduces the book cost by one rupee and allows wizzrobes/darknuts to be damaged by flames and stunned by your weapon.